NHERI-SimCenter/BRAILS/README.md

 from brails.OccupancyClassClassifier import OccupancyClassifier from brails.SoftstoryClassifier import SoftstoryClassifier

-# initilize a roof classifier
+# initialize a roof classifier
 roofModel = RoofClassifier()

-# initilize an occupancy classifier
+# initialize an occupancy classifier
 occupancyModel = OccupancyClassifier()

-# initilize a soft-story classifier
+# initialize a soft-story classifier
 ssModel = SoftstoryClassifier()

 # use the roof classifier